mscdex/grappler/README.md

 ------------

 - Tested with Node v0.1.100+
-- A client supporting one of the aforementioned transports
+- A client supporting one of the aforementioned transports.
+- For HTTP (not websocket) clients, cookies must be enabled.

 Notes
 -----